 Mar.
 13, 2020

-Scholarships are available to qualified graduates or graduating high school seniors who are members of the Cashiers or Highlands communities, and will be attending a North Carolina State College or University, or a North Carolina Technical School.
+Scholarships are available to qualified graduates or graduating high school seniors who are members of the Cashiers or Highlands communities.
+Recipients must plan to attend an accredited U.S. college, university, community college, or vocational school full-time.
 Those who attend the NC School of Science and Mathematics, the UNC School of the Arts High School, or a home school registered with the NC Division of Non-Public Education are also eligible, as long as their primary residence is in one of the two communities mentioned above.
 Previous recipients of this scholarship may re-apply for consideration.
 Please note that New Century Scholars will not be considered for a Heffington Scholarship.

 The Community Foundation scholarships will be awarded without regard to age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation, religious belief, or any other characteristic protected by law.